PX4/PX4-user_guide/en/dev_setup/fast-dds-installation.md

 #### Visual C++ 2013 or 2015 Redistributable Package

-*eProsima Fast RTPS* requires the Visual C++ Redistributable packages for the Visual Studio version you chose during the installation or compilation.
+*eProsima Fast DDS* requires the Visual C++ Redistributable packages for the Visual Studio version you chose during the installation or compilation.
 The installer gives you the option of downloading and installing them.